-What did we do with it?
+What did we do with the book Ten Apple?

 JDaniel's job was to put the pieces in order and then glue them onto a piece of blue paper.
 It took a lot of figuring to get the pieces just right.